mxcube/ui-api/README.md

 The functions of the API will be divided into groups which are considered belonging together and each group will be documented in a separate file.
 The syntax used for these files is __reStructuredText__ since it integrates well with existing documentation tools used for Python.
 Each file corresponds to a specific part of the available "namespace" so each file can roughly be considered to become a python file in a concrete implementation.
 Data structures that are shared across the API are defined in [data_structures.rst](data_structures.rst), otherwise each .rst file corresponds to a category of functionality: [beamline.rst](beamline.rst]), [diffractometer.rst](diffractometer.rst), [lims.rst](lims.rst), [login.rst](login.rst), [processing.rst](processing.rst), [queue.rst](queue.rst), [remote_access.rst](remote_access.rst), [sample_changer.rst](sample_changer.rst), [workflow.rst](workflow.rst).

-There are two types of functions those that are to be called directly by the client (UI) refereed to as __API functions__ and __signla handlers__ that are called by the underlying signal handling system.
+There are two types of functions those that are to be called directly by the client (UI) refereed to as __API functions__ and __signal handlers__ that are called by the underlying signal handling system.

 The architecture is of client/server nature which means that some data structures are exchanged between client (UI) and server, its thus important that those data structures are easily serializable (to atleast JSON format).